 Digital Marketing Department Roles:

-- Digital Marketing Manager or Project Manager – to oversee projects and ensure the team is operating effectively.
+- Digital Marketing Manager, Campaign Manager, or Project Manager – to oversee projects and ensure the team and your campaigns are operating effectively and meeting the needs of the organization.

 - Creative Director or Graphic Designer – to maintain the visual consistency of a brand’s communication through digital channels.

-- Developers – integration and interactive elements are a must for every organization nowadays, so having a team prepared to build a solid back-end with a great user experience on the front-end is essential.
+- Developers or Solution Architects – integration and interactive elements are a must for every organization nowadays, so having a team prepared to build a solid back-end with a great user experience on the front-end is essential.
+If your organization has a development team within IT, it’s critical that they are a shared resource that are rewarded for their ability to enable your team.

 - Digital Marketing Analyst – it’s essential that every digital marketing team has a planned means of measuring its impact as well as effective reporting that will help leadership and the team recognize the results.